-Senior Seminar is to be around 30,000 words and must conform to the style used for essays and papers in the seminary.
+Senior Seminar is to be around 30,000 words and must conform to the TBS Style Sheet used for essays and papers.

 The M.Div. thesis is currently offered in the fields of New Testament, Systematic Theology, Church History, and Christian Spirituality.